fortcollinscreatorhub/ACL_Client_ESP32Rev1-IDF/README.md

 * "Fail" LED - indicates that an RFID with incorrect acccess rights for the equipment has been detected.
 * Relay output - connected to a transistor that controls a relay connected to the equipment - typically a low voltage signal.
 * "In Range" signal - Unlike the Rev 0 boards, the Rev 1 boards assume an RFID reader that provides an indication that there is a RFID within range.

+You will need to install the ESP-IDF first.
+Directions are here https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html